 At this stage of web-site development the clips play at one speed only!
 We have attempted to show a range of clips – some have one sign only, and others have a number of signs that follow each other in quick succession.
 There are a couple of ways that learners can deal with this.
 Where you encounter a clip with a number of signs, the sign identification labels show which signs are included in the clip.
 You can then do a search using the individual sign labels to find other clips which have those signs.

-So far we have focused on lexical signs – signs that have semantic content that is consistent whenever the sign is used.
-These are the signs that the project has focused on identifying so far, but we have also included some clips where there is pointing.
-Quite often pointing is combined with a lexical sign, to show where something is located in space, the direction of movement, or the relationship with something.
+So far we have focused on lexical signs – signs that have a form and meaning that is consistent whenever the sign is used.
+Quite often pointing is combined with a lexical sign, to show where something is located in space, the direction of movement, or its relationship with something.